 As a geometric study of Lubin-Tate spaces, Yoshida constructed a semi-stable model of the Lubin-Tate space with a full level $\mathfrak{p}$-structure in \cite{YoLTv}, where $\mathfrak{p}$ is the maximal ideal of $\mathcal{O}_K$.
 Further, he showed that Deligne-Lusztig varieties for $\mathit{GL}_n (k)$ appear as a Zariski open subset of the reduction of the semi-stable model, and that the cohomology of the reduction realizes the LLC for depth zero supercuspidal representations.
 We say that a supercuspidal representation of $\mathit{GL}_n (K)$ is of unramified type if its Weil parameter is induced from a character of the Weil group of the unramified extension of $K$ of degree $n$, and of ramified type if it is not of unramified type.
 After the work of Yoshida, Weinstein constructed in \cite{WeGood} a family of affinoids in a Lubin-Tate space with a finite level in the equal characteristic case such that the cohomology of the reductions of the affinoids realizes the LLC for depth one supercuspidal representations of unramified type.
 This work was generalized to higher depth supercuspidal representations of unramified type in any characteristic by Boyarchenko-Weinstein in \cite{BWMax} in the Lubin-Tate perfectoid space setting, where the Lubin-Tate perfectoid space is a Lubin-Tate space with an infinite level in some sense.
 In these cases, analogues of Deligne-Lusztig varieties appear as the reductions of formal models of the affinoids.
 On the other hand, even a conjecture was not known on what kind of varieties realize the LLC for supercuspidal representations of ramified type if $n >2$.

-In a series of papers, we construct a family of affinoids in the Lubin-Tate perfectoid space and their formal models such that the cohomology of the reductions of the affinoids realizes the LLC and the LJLC for the representations whose exponential Swan conductors equal one, which we call simple epipelagic representations in this paper.
-This generalizes results in \cite{ITstab3} and \cite{ITreal3} to a higher dimensional case in the perfectoid space setting.
-The supercuspidal representations $\iGL_n (K)$ of exponential Swan conductors one are called epipelagic in \cite{BHLepi} after \cite{RYEinv}.
-On the other hand, the epipelagic representations of $\iGL_n (K)$ mean a wider class of representations in \cite{ALssrGL}.
-To avoid confusion, we use the terminology ``simple epipelagic representations'' in this paper, which is useful also in Galois side.
-The simple epipelagic representations are the first parts of representations of ramified type in some sense.
-We say that a representation is essentially simple epipelagic if it is a character twist of a simple epipelagic representation.
+In a series of papers, we construct a family of affinoids in the Lubin-Tate perfectoid space and their formal models such that the cohomology of the reductions of the models realizes the LLC and the LJLC for the representations whose exponential Swan conductors equal one, which we call simple supercuspidal representations in this paper (\cf \cite{ALssrGL}).
+This generalizes results in \cite{ITstab3} and \cite{ITreal3} to higher dimensional cases in the perfectoid space setting.
+Note that the supercuspidal representations of $\iGL_n (K)$ of exponential Swan conductors one are called epipelagic in \cite{BHLepi} after a terminology in \cite{RYEinv}.
+The simple supercuspidal representations are the first parts of representations of ramified type in some sense.
+We say that a representation is essentially simple supercuspidal if it is a character twist of a simple supercuspidal representation.